 them and some say that this was a symbol that these were safe houses to

 store contraband.
 Many of these smugglers went on to be crew on the

 Brighstone is steeped in history with a Norman church of over 800 years old with a rectory next to the graveyard dating back to 1347.
 There are many fine thatches and stone buildings in and around the village, North Street in the centre being a fine example

 Originally there were two public houses in the centre of the village one is now the village hairdressers, previously the 'Five Bells Inn' the second was called the 'New Inn' till it was renamed 'The Three Bishops' as there has been three local churchmen who have gone on to become bishops (Thomas Ken, Samuel Wilberforce and George Moberely).

-downs above Brighstone, the picture at the top of the home page
+the downs above Brighstone, the picture at the top of the home page was

-was taken just to the side of one of the mounds.
-The Romans also
+taken just to the side of one of the mounds.
+The Romans also lived in

 the shadow of the downs where the remains of a villa were found similar

 North Street in village centre (old stone thatched cottages) includes the library and village museum.